1947 Yale Bulldogs baseball team

 The 1947 Yale Bulldogs baseball team represented the Yale University in the 1947 NCAA baseball season.
 The Bulldogs played their home games at Yale Field.
 The team was coached by Ethan Allen in his 2nd season at Yale.

 The Bulldogs advanced to the inaugural College World Series, falling to the California Golden Bears two games to none in the best of three series.

-Future president George H. W. Bush was a third baseman on the team.
+Future president George H. W. Bush was a first baseman on the team.